 The BBQ plate comes in either mild steel or stainless steel.
-We recommend the mild steel as it conducts the heat better than stainless steel.
-Both products will need to be seasoned, similar to a wok, and this will stop any food from sticking to the plate, and will stop the plate from rusting.
-Even the stainless steel plate will go black and will rust, due to the grade of stainless steel used for this purpose.
+We recommend mild steel as it conducts the heat better than stainless steel.
+Both products will need to be seasoned, similar to a wok, as this will stop any food from sticking to the plate while preventing the plate from rusting.
+Take note that the stainless steel plate will go black and will rust, due to the grade of stainless steel used.
 Further information about seasoning your hotpate is available here.

 Standard Heatlie BBQ's last for between 6 and 16 hours - dependent on the model.
 Click here for a full guide on the gas usage of each BBQ.

 If you already own a Heatlie BBQ and want to know the size; measure the outside of the hotplate, then measure the inside and subtract the difference.

 The barbecue plate has a food-grade protective coating on it to prevent rust before use.
 Before inserting the hotplate into the barbecue this coating needs to be completely removed.
 Using warm, soapy water and a non-scratch scourer, wash the hotplate until the water runs clear.
 If the plate feels tacky to touch, wash again.

 Repeat the cleaning process described above if the plate remains “tacky”.

 The plate cannot be left without oil on it, i.e. it must be seasoned once the lanolin is removed.Seasoning the Barbecue Plate & Grill Plate

 The Heatlie Island Gourmet plate is made of either mild steel or stainless steel (optional) and both need to be seasoned before use.
 This will reduce the likelihood of food sticking to the plate and ensure the longevity of the plate.
 This is a similar process to seasoning a wok.

 To season the plate, first, follow the instructions on cleaning the barbecue plate (above).